Meet the faculty & staff at awakening seed school

 Free time: When she’s not neck-deep in art projects with your children, Krina likes to be making a fun mess at home with her two kids.
 Both of her children attend the Seed.
 Her daughter, Georgia, is in 4th grade and her son, Jaxen, is in 1st grade.
 Krina and her fiancé, Chester, take the family to Missouri each summer to enjoy some country living before returning back to this amazing school and community.

 Deb Hopkins | Preschool 4s Lead Teacher

-This is Deb’s 12th year as lead teacher in the Preschool 4s class.
+This is Deb’s 13th year as lead teacher in the Preschool 4s class.
 Her career at the Seed began the winter of 2004 when she was persuaded to assist in Mary Glover’s 4th/5th grade class.
 Her life at the Seed began when her children were young.
-Her son Hayden (age 16) and daughter Hannah (age 18), both proud Seed graduates, first attended the toddler class at age two, have worked at the Seed as summer interns and, recently, her daughter Hannah was hired as an after school staff member.
+Her son Hayden (age 17) and daughter Hannah (age 19), both proud Seed graduates, first attended the toddler class at age two, have worked at the Seed as summer interns and, her daughter Hannah was hired as an after school staff member in 2017.
 In her former life, Deb worked as curator for many years at the Scottsdale Museum of Contemporary Art where she planned, organized and curated exhibitions and wrote about art and contemporary artists such as James Turrell, Wolfgang Laib and others.
 Deb’s art background influences her multi-disciplinary approach to teaching, at times turning the classroom into an immersive experience.
 Over the years, the preschoolers have delved into an array of subjects including the Middle Ages, food and culture of the world, the Ice Age, the Amazon rainforest, space, and dinosaurs.
 The Seed is her family’s second home.